Marilyn's Vitamins

-Marilyn's Vitamins were a Canadian punk rock band formed in 1995 from Orangeville, Ontario, Canada, playing their last show December 28, 1999 in Toronto, Ontario.
+Marilyn's Vitamins was a Canadian punk rock band formed in 1995 from Orangeville, Ontario, Canada, playing their last show December 28, 1999, in Toronto, Ontario.
 In those near-five years they released two albums on Raw Energy and 7"s on Ductape, and Ugly Pop Vinyl.
 A posthumous collection was released on Underground Operations in 2003.
-The band consisted of Rob Moir (guitar), Danny Complex (guitar/vocals), Colin Lichti (vocals), Adam Cook (bass/vocals), Jeff Breen (guitar), Kristoffer Wood (bass) and Shawn Dickey (drums).
-Members of the band went on to form Bombs Over Providence, Hostage Life and Dead Letter Dept. Their lyrics mainly dealt with various political issues of the time.
+The band consisted of Rob Moir (guitar), Danny Complex (guitar/vocals), Colin Lichti (vocals), Adam Cook (bass/vocals), Jeff Breen (guitar), Kristoffer Wood (bass), and Shawn Dickey (drums).
+Members of the band went on to form Bombs Over Providence, Hostage Life, and Dead Letter Dept. Their lyrics mainly dealt with various political issues of the time.